-This is similar to how we recommend treating someone with a stomach virus and in this video (at 45 seconds) Roy covers what fluids to drink (my personal favorite is water with mineral rich sea salt).
+This is similar to how we recommend treating someone with a stomach virus and in this post Roy covers what fluids to drink.
+My personal favorite is water with mineral rich sea salt.

 Adsorption (not absorption) is the ability of clay or charcoal to attract and soak up toxins on their exterior wall and then pull them into their interior center, where they are held and then ultimately excreted.
 Both bentonite clay and activated charcoal prevent the poison from being absorbed from the stomach into the body which is why they work so well as food poisoning remedies.